Comp211-FA24/lab-00/README.md

 In case the environment is compromised, all files are in `learncli211/workdir` (relative path in your native file system).
 In the container, this directory is **m**ou**nt**ed at `/mnt/learncli/workdir` (absolute path).

-When you run the start script (`learncli.ps1` or `learncli.sh`) and start the Docker image, Docker will create the `workdir` directory that is bridged between the image and your native operating system, where you can copy and move files between the two.
+When you run the start script (`./learncli.ps1` or `./learncli.sh`) and start the Docker image, Docker will create the `workdir` directory that is bridged between the image and your native operating system, where you can copy and move files between the two.

 Running `exit` in the Docker container will exit that container.